kriszyp/xstyle/README.md

 		=> big-header;
 	}

-This functionality is partly implemented and has received testing.

 ## Nested Rules

 With xstyle, you can nest CSS rules, allowing for multiple definitions using a given selector